sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-add-webcontent/cp-portal-cloud-foundry-add-webcontent.md

 ## Details
 ### You will learn
   - How to add web content to a page in your Portal site
-  - How to design the layout of your page
+  - How to design the layout of your page and its content

 By now, you should have created the `JobCore Portal` site with a `Home` page and a `Launchpad` page that are both part of the site menu.

-In this tutorial we will add web content to a Portal page and design its layout and appearance according to a predefined, appealing design.
+In this tutorial, we will add web content to a Portal page and design its layout and appearance according to a predefined, appealing design.
 We are building a Portal site for a recruiting company, so our content will be applicable to this scenario.

 Let's add meaningful content to your `Home` page.